cb-ci/casc-pluginmanagement/README.md

 ## Example

-First add your wanted plugin id to the plugins.yaml Here for examle the kubernetes-credentials-provider plugin
+First add your wanted plugin id to the plugins.yaml Here for example the kubernetes-credentials-provider plugin You can get your specifc pluginids here https://docs.cloudbees.com/plugins/ci
 ```

 echo "- id: kubernetes-credentials-provider" >> casc-sample-bundle/plugins.yaml